 - Confirmation will be received at the time of booking.

-- Travelers should have a moderate physical fitness level.
+- Travelers should have a moderate level of physical fitness.

 - The minimum number of guests required to operate a shared tour is three.